Alex-r6/Phone_shop/README.md

 # Phone shop
-On the site you can find different models of phones, its images and characteristics, you can also watch a video about the phone you like, leave a review and make a test order of the phone (order confirmation will be sent on your email)
+On the site you can find different models of phones, their images and characteristics, you can also watch a video about the phone you like, leave a review and make a test order of the phone (order confirmation will be sent on your email)

 ___
 # Technologies used in the project: